arinbasu/HLTH301-evidence-based-health/docs/course-handbook.md

 ## Timetable 2020

 Classes are held at **Rehua 002 Lectorial** on **Mondays 10:00 AM - 12:00 PM**, starting 13th July till 17th August and from 7th September till 12th October, 2020.
-On 14th September, 2020, 10:00 - 12:00 PM the literature search class will be at the Library Den hosted by Margaret Paterson.
-You will learn more about it in the Learn page of the course.

 For links to the classroom, see http://www.canterbury.ac.nz/maps/home?q=Rehua%20002%20Lectorial